pinio/tiads/README.md

 ### Building the Module

-For **iOS**:

-cd on the ios directory and run:

-> ti build -p ios --build-only

-the module zip will be generated at the root directory.

 For **Android**:

 cd on the android directory and run:

-> ant
+> appc run -p android --build-only

 the module zip will be on the dist folder.